-Over this period we intend to obtain patents and regulatory approvals for our product, undertake further clinical trials and commence manufacturing our product for commercial sale and licensing.
+Over this period, we intend to obtain patents and regulatory approvals for our product, undertake further clinical trials and commence manufacturing our product for commercial sale and licensing.
 We do not expect to make any income in the short to medium term.

-2.2.3 Business model
+2.2.3 What is our business model?

 Provide a description of your business model - that is, how you propose to make money and generate income or capital growth.
-See Table 14 in RG 000 for further guidance.
+See Table 14 in RG 261 for further guidance.
 An illustrative example is provided below.